kritscher33/Battleship-Project/README.md

 Independently completed in summer 2022, following directions from a similar UCLA class project.
 These directions are published in the specs.pdf file.
-My strategies are available as comment blocks within the code files, and published in summary in the strategies.txt file.
+My strategies are available as comment blocks within the code files.